 Yes, make my response and name available, but not my address (d) issues you discuss.
-They may wish to contac er Scottish Government policy teams who may be addressing thy you again in the future, but we require your permission to do so. ntact you again in relation to this consultation exercise?
+They may wish to contact will share your response internally with other Scottish Government policy teams who may be addressing the les you discuss.
+They may wish to contact you again in the future, but we require your permission to do so. you content for Scottish Government to contact you again in relation to this consultation exercise?
+Please tick as appropriate X Yes No

-ATCO Scotland response to Consultation Questions
+SEStran response to Consultation Questions